Wordtune Review 2026: Is It Actually Worth Your Money?

 Shorten and Expand

 Need to trim a sentence that's running too long?
 Hit "Shorten."
 Got a thin sentence that needs more substance?
 "Expand" adds context and detail.
-Both work better than you'd expect, though "Expand" can sometimes wander off-topic, so always double-check the output before using it.
+Both work better than expected, though "Expand" can sometimes go off on a tangent, so always double-check before you use it.

 Spice It Up

-This is one of the more playful features — and look, I'll admit I was skeptical of the name at first.
+This is one of the more playful features — and I'll admit I was skeptical of the name at first.
 It adds examples, analogies, or statistics to a sentence to make it more engaging.
-The statistics it pulls in are usually relevant (Wordtune cites sources, which I appreciate), but always verify numbers before publishing anything.
+The statistics it pulls are usually relevant (Wordtune cites sources, which I appreciate), but always verify numbers before publishing.
 Don't skip that step.

 AI Summaries